 Talented chef Marcel Ravin has created an inventive 100% vegetarian menu which showcases veg harvested from the hotel garden.
 Come here to try some sophisticated dishes creatively enhanced by a Michelin-starred chef who has committed wholeheartedly to including vegan food on his menus.

-As the head of the first of the organic restaurants to win a Michelin star, chef Benoît Witz has put seasonal and local produce at the heart of his vegetarian cooking.
+The first of the organic restaurants to win a Michelin star, has put seasonal and local produce at the heart of his vegetarian cooking.
 The resulting Mediterranean cuisine includes vegan dishes, so look out for them on the menu.

 Limùn’s casual, relaxed setting is ideal for some time out with gourmet vegan eats, as the menu includes several vegetarian and meatless options, including a delicate seasonal veg carpaccio.